merchise/xotl.tools/docs/source/xoutil/html/html.entities.rst

  `xoutil.html.entities`:mod: -- Definitions of HTML general entities
 =====================================================================

+.. deprecated:: 1.8.0

 .. module:: xoutil.html.entities

 This module defines tree dictionaries, ``name2codepoint``, ``codepoint2name``, and ``entitydefs``.

-``entitydefs`` is used to provide the `entitydefs` attribute of the `xoutil.html.parser.HTMLParser`:class: class.
+``entitydefs`` is used to provide the `entitydefs` attribute of the ``xoutil.html.parser.HTMLParser`` class.
 The definition provided here contains all the entities defined by XHTML 1.0 that can be handled using simple textual substitution in the Latin-1 character set (ISO-8859-1).